rayjolt/100-days-of-code/log.md

 **Link to work:** [Coursera Improving Deep Neural Networks course certificate](https://coursera.org/verify/NZQMB47FXRF4)

 ### Day 79: 7 June 2017

 **Today's Progress**: Finished the week one quiz for SMLP.

 **Thoughts:** The quiz this time was pretty interesting - we were given questions simulating a real-world ML system and its lifecycle, and had to make decisions about what to do next.
 Some of them weren't so obvious!

+### Day 80: 8 June 2017

+**Today's Progress**: Started the week two videos for SMLP.

+**Thoughts:** The videos for this week are about data - how to work out what errors to focus on, what to do about mislabeled data, and how to work with different data distributions.
+Some of it I learned in the ML course, but some of it is new.
+Pretty interesting stuff.